dictation-toolbox/Caster/docs/readthedocs/Caster_Settings/rules.md

 ## Rules

-All rules managed by Caster are tracked in this config file `rules.toml `located in `AppData\Local\caster\settings`.
+All rules managed by Caster are tracked in this config file `rules.toml`located in [Caster User Directory](https://caster.readthedocs.io/en/latest/readthedocs/User_Dir/Caster_User_Dir/) `settings` folder.
 This configuration file allows you not only to see what rules are active but change with the whitelist which rules are loaded by Caster during startup.
+Rules are loaded from [Caster User Directory](https://caster.readthedocs.io/en/latest/readthedocs/User_Dir/Caster_User_Dir/) `Rules` folder and/or the Caster source code directly typically `Documents\Caster\Rules`.

 Rules can exist in different states:

-- `Loaded ` During startup Caster loads all available rules on startup into the speech recognition engine.
+- `Loaded` During startup Caster loads all available rules on startup into the speech recognition engine.
 If a rule is not loaded, it cannot be `enabled`/`disabled`, and the rule's commands cannot be recognized.

-- `Active`/`Inactive ` rule state denotes whether or not a rule is available for recognition.
+- `Active`/`Inactive` rule state denotes whether or not a rule is available for recognition.
-  For instance if you say `disable Firefox`, the Firefox rule will become  `Inactive `.
+  For instance if you say `disable Firefox`, the Firefox rule will become `Inactive`.
 When the Firefox application is launched, the commands will not be available for recognition until the Firefox rule is set to `active`  with the `enable Firefox` command.
+- Newly created rules will not be registered in `rules.toml` until Caster restarts and are `disabled` by default.

 ### Enabled Ordered